The Boy Is Mine (Ariana Grande song): Remix

 “It was all Ariana actually.
 What came first was the release of her version of [The Boy Is Mine], Brandy and I both loving it, and then the conversation ensued about us being in the video, and somewhere along the way the conversation was had about having us on the remix.”

 — Monica on the conception of "The Boy Is Mine" remix.

-On June 17, 2024, Ariana Grande announced a remix of "The Boy is Mine" with American singers Brandy and Monica, which was released on June 21.
+On June 17, 2024, Grande announced a remix of "The Boy is Mine" with American singers Brandy and Monica, which was released on June 21.
 Brandy and Monica, whose 1998 duet of the same name inspired Grande's song, first made cameo appearances as newscasters in the music video for her song, which then led to their participation in the remix.

 Prior to its release, Monica had been vocal about being against remixes of their track.
 However, she revealed that she immediately fell in love with Grande's version once she heard it.
 Grande worked with the duo on the song in FaceTime sessions which ended up including both of their families and helped Monica feel Grande's authentic desire to pay homage to their version.
 Monica also expressed that working on the remix helped to build a bridge between her and Brandy and resolve long-standing miscommunications between the two.
 Grande first teased the remix when she interpolated the hook of Brandy and Monica's original duet at the end of her performance of her song on The Tonight Show Starring Jimmy Fallon on June 6.

 In the remix, the trio sing the pre-chorus and chorus of Grande's song together.
 The remix features a new bridge and a longer outro.
 For the bridge, Brandy and Monica sing lyrics alluding to their version of "The Boy Is Mine", saying, "How could you still be so disillusioned after all of this time? / I told you once before, I'll tell you once more, the boy is still mine."